-Revenues from Collaborative Arrangement: The Company has entered into a collaboration agreement for the further development and commercialization of generic Sabril[®] (vigabatrin) tablets.
-Pursuant to the terms of this agreement, collaborator could be required to make various payments to the Company, including upfront license fees, milestone payments based on achievement of regulatory approvals, and royalties on sales of products resulting from the collaborative agreement.
+Revenues from Collaborative Arrangements: The Company has entered into collaboration agreements for the further development and commercialization of generic Sabril® (vigabatrin) tablets as well as the commercialization of Firdapse® in Canada.
+Pursuant to the terms of these agreements, collaborators could be required to make various payments to the Company, including upfront license fees, milestone payments based on achievement of regulatory approvals, and royalties on sales of products resulting from the collaborative agreement.

 Nonrefundable upfront license fees are recognized upon receipt as persuasive evidence of an arrangement exists, the price to the collaborator is fixed or determinable and collectability is reasonably assured.
+In the third quarter of 2020, an upfront fee was earned under the collaboration agreement for the commercialization of Firdapse® in Canada.

-The collaborative agreement provides for a milestone payment upon achievement of development and regulatory events.
+The collaborative agreements provide for milestone payments upon achievement of development and regulatory events.
 The Company accounts for milestone payments in accordance with the provisions of Accounting Standards Update (ASU) No. 2010-17, Revenue Recognition - Milestone Method ("Milestone Method of Accounting").
 The Company recognizes consideration that is contingent upon the achievement of a milestone in its entirety as revenue in the period in which the milestone is achieved only if the milestone is substantive in its entirety.
 A milestone is considered substantive when it meets all of the following criteria: